 Identify Elderly Affluent People Who Are Alone – Target people who live alone and whose children or heirs live and work out of state.

-Elderly Childless People Are Best – Children and grandchildren are hard but not impossible to displace.
+Elderly Childless People Are Good – Children and grandchildren are hard but not impossible to displace.
 Childless people may not have obvious heirs making it much easier for you to establish your position.

 Assess Their Estate Decisions – How large is their estate?
 Do they have a will?
 How strongly do they feel about the disposition of their assets?
 The greater their uncertainty, the better it is for you.